 Homeowners insurance typically covers things like fire, wind, hail, lightning, smoke, theft, vandalism, and vehicle collision.
-Depending on where you live, though, you may need to purchase separate policies for things like flood or earthquakes as these are typically not included in homeowners insurance.
+Depending on where you live, you may need to purchase separate policies for things like flood or earthquakes.
+These are typically not included in homeowners insurance.

 The two primary policies typically seen are either a replacement cost homeowners insurance policy or an actual cash value homeowners insurance policy.
-Replacement cost pays based on the cost of rebuilding/repairing your home at the time it is damaged.
+Simply said, the replacement cost pays based on the cost of rebuilding/repairing your home at the time it is damaged.
 Actual cash value pays after taking any depreciation in your home’s value into consideration.

 It depends on several factors and who you’re working with.
-Sometimes lower rates may be offered to first-time home buyers or those who add security features such as alarm systems and smoke alarms to their homes.
+You could qualify for lower rates that may be offered to first-time home buyers.
+Or by adding security features such as alarm systems and smoke alarms to their homes.
 Be sure to ask your agent!

 Umbrella policies are an extra layer of coverage.
 They offer additional liability coverage on top of what’s already covered by your standard policy.
-Some situations that may call for an umbrella policy would be if you own multiple properties or if you have more than $500,000 in assets.
+Situations that may call for an umbrella policy would be if you own multiple properties or if you have more than $500,000 in assets.

-Understanding your home, your coverage, and what you need is crucial.
-The information above may be different as each policy is unique, but it’s a good starting point for better understanding homeowners insurance.
+When it comes to the most common insurance questions, understanding your home, your coverage, and what you need is crucial.
+The information above may be different as each policy is unique.
+This is a good starting point for better understanding homeowners insurance.
 Regardless of what your questions are – talk with your agent!
 The only way to find out more is communication.

 It’s always a good idea to make sure your home is as safe and prepared as possible in case you do experience a disaster such as a home fire.
 If you’re in the Pensacola area, remember that the Pensacola Fire Department does free Home Safety Surveys to better inform you of potential fire hazards in your home.
-Visit www.cityofpensacola.com/711/Pensacola-Fire-Department for more information, or call (850)436-5200 to request a visit.
-If you do experience a fire, whether in Pensacola, Tallahassee, or Destin, remember Complete DKI is here 24/7 for you, your family, and your home.
+Visit the Pensacola-Fire-Department for more information, or call (850)436-5200 to request a visit.

 Copyright 2016 Complete DKI.
 Powered by Spot On Solutions.